What you see: A raw egg in which the yolk has spread out. There are odd wispy things in the yolk.

 The Centers for Disease Control and Prevention estimates that every year in the United States, 1.35 million people are sickened and 420 die from infections from non-typhoidal salmonella (the type most common in the U.S.).
 Just shy of 7 percent of salmonella outbreaks were traced to eggs in 2018, according to the U.S. government’s most recent outbreak analysis.

-Given that risk, Jones advised dumping the egg and thoroughly cleaning and disinfecting the skillet and doing the same for whatever you use to clean the skillet (which might mean throwing away a sponge you use to clean the skillet).
+Given that risk, Jones advised dumping the egg and thoroughly cleaning and disinfecting the skillet and doing the same for whatever you use to clean the skillet (which might mean throwing away a sponge you use to clean it).

 Not all rotten eggs look the same

 Without lab analysis, we can’t diagnose exactly what type of microbe destroyed this egg.
 We also can’t say that this is what all rotten or spoiled eggs look like.

 “When an egg is impacted by extensive microbial growth, the appearance is impacted by the organism(s) present,” Jones wrote in an email.
 “Therefore, there is not a ‘typical’ description of such a circumstance.”